syncfusion-content/wpf-docs/wpf/Scheduler/appointment-editing.md

 `Appointment` - Gets the selected appointment `MappedObject` - Gets the binding object details of selected appointment if schedule appointments are mapped with custom object.
 `RecurrenceEditMode` - Gets or sets whether to delete particular occurrence or appointment sequence when delete a recurrence appointment.
 You can let end-user handle this option (using built-in dialog shown in scheduler) or define it by yourself using `AppointmentDeleting` event.
-    * User - Default window dialog will appear when deleting a recurrence appointment from the end-user itself.
+    * User - Default window dialog will appear when deleting a recurrence appointment to select the delete option from the end-user itself.
     * Occurrence - Delete the particular occurrence alone in recurrence appointment.
 Default window dialog will not appear.
     * Series - Delete the entire series in recurrence appointment.
 Default window dialog will not appear.
 [Cancel](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.canceleventargs.cancel) - By enabling this property, avoid deleting the appointment.